choccymilku/choccyweb/README.md

 3. your own service for back-end apis and web deployment

 # getting started
-1. fork the website and api repositories to your local machine and your GitHub account
+1. fork the website and api repositories to your local machine and your github account

 2. edit to your liking (config.js for website, .env.example for api) (rename to .env)